Individual Short Term Disability Insurance

 -

-When purchased individually, qualifying for a policy is subject to a review of medical information which involves a questionnaire.
+When purchased individually, qualifying for a policy is subject to a review of medical information.
 Medical questionnaires may ask about:

 -